mirumee/ariadne-website/website/versioned_docs/version-0.4.0/enums.md

         return get_users(is_banned=True)
 ```

-The above example defines a resolver that returns a list of users based on user status, defined using `UserStatus` enumerable from schema.
+The above example defines a resolver that returns a list of users based on user status, defined using the `UserStatus` enumerable from the schema.

-Implementing logic validating if `status` value is allowed is not required - this is done on a GraphQL level.
-This query will produce error:
+There is no need for resolver to validate if `status` value belongs to the enum.
+This is done by GraphQL during query execution.
+Below query will produce an error:

 ```graphql
 {